sourajit02/sxiv/README.md

 ![sxiv](http://muennich.github.com/sxiv/img/logo.png "sxiv")

+My changes -
+pgup to zoom in
+pgdown to zoom out
+left/right arrow keys to go to prev/next image up/down scrolling scrolls by 1/8 of image lmb for panning

 **Simple X Image Viewer**

 The sole purpose of sxiv is to be the perfect image viewer for me.
 It is free